Adjunct Professor/Supervisor of Student Teaching

-Dr. Megan Mealie established a stellar 25-year educational career as a special education teacher, high school assistant principal, junior high principal, assistant superintendent, and a university professor.
+Dr. Megan Mealie established diverse and stellar educational career as a special education teacher, high school assistant principal, junior high principal, assistant superintendent and a university professor.
 Dr. Mealie has had a vast amount of experience in working with students of all ages and in communities with socio-economic diverse backgrounds.

-Dr. Mealie served as a proactive, innovative public school administrator for 17 years in the capacity of a high school assistant principal, junior high principal and assistant superintendent in the Ambridge Area School District.
-Dr. Mealie’s strengths are plentiful and lie within her wide-ranging educational expertise and unique ability to relate to various socio-economic groups with extraordinary, documented achievement.
-Dr. Mealie has served as a senior educational presenter for private, public, and secondary education levels on a variety of educational topics.
-She was also a distinguished speaker for local intermediate units and for the Advanced Principals Academy of Western Pennsylvania.
+Dr. Mealie served as a proactive, innovative public-school administrator in Ambridge for 17 years as a high school assistant principal, junior high principal and assistant superintendent.
+Dr. Mealie’s strengths are wide-ranging and lie within educational expertise and ability to successfully relate to various socio-economic groups and abilities with extraordinary achievement.

-Dr. Mealie prides herself within her student first approach, always making decisions that result in what is best for her students.
+Dr. Mealie prides herself with her student first approach always making decisions what was best for her students.
 During her tenure, Dr. Mealie made remarkable impacts raising student and state standardized test scores in the middle school 40-45% and exceeding AYP goals for academic proficiency.
-As a school principal and superintendent, she industrialized copious academic school programs including a sixth, seventh, and eighth, grade honors curriculum track, restructuring of elementary, secondary and special education courses, and executing an anti-bully program, drastically reducing disciplinary infractions.
-Dr. Mealie is a master at effectively managing school behavioral problems and establishing a positive rapport with even the most difficult students.
-She has the unique ability to foster a positive culture and school environment for faculty, students, and parents.
-She contributes collaborative efforts with her faculty and staff facilitated earning her and the students honors in the district.
+As a school principal and superintendent, she industrialized copious academic school programs including a sixth, seventh, and eighth, grade honors curriculum track, restructuring of elementary, secondary and special education courses, and executed a noteworthy anti-bully program.
+Dr. Mealie was a master in effectively managing school behavioral problems and establishing a positive rapport with even the most difficult students.
+She had the unique ability to foster a positive culture and school environment for faculty, students, and parents.
+She contributes collaborative efforts with her faculty earned the notoriety of the “Best school in the district”.

-Dr. Mealie’s extensive background resulted in restructuring of many school and district programs, adoption of technology and innovative curricula, and plentiful grants related to academia, anti-bullying, and a COPS in Schools.
+Dr. Mealie’s extensive academic expertise assisted in restructuring of many school and district programs, adoption of innovative technology and curricula, and plentiful grants related to academia, service, and within the community.

-As assistant superintendent, Dr. Mealie co-developed A.A.S.D. cyber/hybrid program, dance academy, and aviation academy which provided students with a non-traditional and innovative educational choice.
+As assistant superintendent, Dr. Mealie co-developed A.A.S.D. cyber/hybrid program, dance academy, and aviation academy which provided students a non-traditional and innovative educational choice.
 She also was a key contributor to founding the A.A.S.D.
 Hall of Honor.
-Additionally, Dr. Mealie secured the first ever Beaver County school-based mental health clinic for Highland Elementary School.
-Dr. Mealie established a district/community partnership with the Center for Hope for A.A.S.D. volunteerism.
-She inaugurated a new 9th and 10th grade vocational transition program for at risk youth called S.W.A.G. which has been highly successful and aided to decrease the dropout rate and increase the graduation rate in accordance with AYP.
+Additionally, Dr. Mealie was instrumental in securing the first ever Beaver County school-based mental health clinic for Highland Elementary School.
+Dr. Mealie established community partnership with Center for Hope for A.A.S.D. volunteerism.
+She augurated a new 9th and 10th grade vocational transition program for at risk youth called S.W.A.G. which has been highly successful and aided to decrease the dropout rate and increase the graduation rate in accordance with AYP.

-Dr. Mealie is now fulfilling her aspiration of working in higher education and teaching and supervising undergraduate and graduate students while sharing her expertise in her courses.
-Dr. Mealie has been energetic working with our student teachers at California University instructing in Secondary Educational and Leadership, Early Childhood, and Elementary Education departments.
-In addition to her teaching duties, she is a member of the Educational Clinical Advisory Board, has served as a university curriculum presenter, administrator panelist, and university interviewer at California University of Pennsylvania.
+Dr. Mealie is now fulfilling her aspiration of working in higher education and teaching and supervising her undergraduate and graduate students while sharing her expertise in her courses.
+Dr. Mealie has taught course in secondary, elementary, early childhood education and school law.
+In addition to her teaching duties, she is a member of the Educational Clinical Advisory Board has served as a curriculum presenter, administrator panelist, and university interviewer at California University of Pennsylvania.
 Dr. Mealie thrives on diversifying her classroom instruction to provide students with innovative and realistic training and practices that will best prepare her students to be effective classroom teachers with a student-centered approach.